iltommi/qdb-documentation/source/reference/qdbd.rst

     file called the write ahead log.
 In case of failure, quasardb is able to recover by reading from the write ahead log.
 For applications that are looking for maximum write performance, you may want to disable the write-ahead log.
 However, disabling the write-ahead log means that you can lose data should a failure occur before the buffer is flushed into the database.
 Disabled by default (that is, by default, buffers are backed by disk).

+.. describe:: local::depot::max_total_wal_size

+    The maximum size, in bytes, of the write ahead log.

 .. describe:: local::depot::root